percona/pg_tde/documentation/documentation-contributing.md

 ## Repository structure

-The repository includes the following directories and files:
+The documentation lives in the `documentation` directory of the repository and includes the following directories and files:

-- `mkdocs-base.yml` - the base configuration file.
-It includes general settings and documentation structure.
 - `mkdocs.yml` - configuration file.
-Contains the settings for building the docs with Material theme.
+Contains the general settings, the documentation structure and the settings for building the docs with Material theme.
+- `variables.yml` - variables used throughout the documentation, such as version numbers and release dates.
+- `requirements.txt` - the Python packages required to build the documentation.
 - `docs`:
   - `*.md` - Source markdown files.
-  - `assets` - Images, text snippets and templates
-    - `images` - Images, logos and favicons
+  - `_images` - Images, logos and favicons
-    - `fragments` - Text snippets used in multiple places in docs.
   - `templates`:
     - `pdf_cover_page.tpl` - The PDF cover page template
   - `css` - Styles
   - `js` - Javascript files
+- `snippets` - Text snippets used in multiple places in docs.
 - `_resource`: The set of Material theme templates with our customizations
   - `.icons` - Custom icons used in the documentation
   - `overrides`:
     - `partials` - The layout templates for various parts of the documentation such as header, copyright and others.
     - `main.html` - The layout template for hosting the documentation on Percona website
+- `_resourcepdf` - The set of Material theme templates with our customizations for PDF builds
+  - `overrides`:
     - `404.html` - The 404 page template
-- `_resourcepdf` - The set of Material theme templates with our customizations for PDF builds
 - `site` - This is where the output HTML files are put after the build

 [MkDocs]: https://www.mkdocs.org/